mmartamagna/Data-science-and-economics-projects/README.md

 ```

 ONE-WAY ANOVA RESULTS:
+The univariate one-way ANOVA examines, separately, each dependent variable.
+The goal is to identify the specific dependent variables that contributed to the significant global effect.
+It confirms that, taking single variables, in each of them we have significant differences in the mean of the subgroups.
 - GROUP 1 (Subjective well-being): the test is statistically significant, which means we can reject the null hypothesis that social and satisfaction are equal between the seven European groups.
 - GROUP 2 (Material conditions):  the test is statistically significant, which means we can reject the null hypothesis that income, employment, unemployment, rooms, are equal between the seven European groups.
 - GROUP 3 (Quality of Life): the test is statistically significant, which means we can reject the null hypothesis that life, mortality, homicide, pollution, vote, education, and broadband, are equal between the seven European groups.